 Q32.
 What is static hashing, and what are its disadvantages?

 Static hashing is when a function h maps the search key values to a fixed set of B (number of buckets) addresses.
-Following are the disadvantages of static hashing:
+The following are the disadvantages of static hashing:

 - If B is very small, then a lot of overflows will be there.